flyingstick22/iss-location-now/README.md

 The aim of this python code was to test how easy it is to create web app using Streamlit (https://streamlit.io).
 The app uses simple API calls to track ISS position and astronauts on board.
 The astronaut animation is so called "Lottiefile" and more information about those files from here https://lottiefiles.com

-This web app was deployed by using Heroku: https://isslocationnow.herokuapp.com *(works until 28.11.2022.
-Look [this](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq) for details)*
+This web app was deployed by using Heroku: https://isslocationnow.herokuapp.com

 <img src="/images/10.10.2022 screen1.png" width="600">
 <img src="/images/10.10.2022 screen2.png" width="600">